ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 # Library preparation

-In this workshop, we will introduce you the [Ligation Sequecning Kit](https://store.nanoporetech.com/us/ligation-sequencing-kit110.html){: target="_blank"}, which is a genome sequencing kit.
+In this workshop, we will introduce you the [Ligation Sequencing Kit](https://store.nanoporetech.com/us/ligation-sequencing-kit110.html){: target="_blank"}, which is a genome sequencing kit.
 We are going to use the protocol [Ligation sequencing gDNA (SQK-LSK110)](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/genomic-dna-by-ligation-sqk-lsk110/v/gde_9108_v110_revv_10nov2020){: target="_blank"}.
 In the community, you can review the process in detail.
-Due to the time and equipemnts limitation.
+Due to the time and equipment limitation.
 We **will not** perform actual library preparation process.
-We will focus on the flow cell loading and setting the MinKonw software.
+We will focus on the flow cell loading and setting the MinKnow software.

 ## Quality controls of DNA samples

 **A successful sequencing starts with a high-quality DNA sample.**

-Assessment of DNA samples includes: quality, quantiy, and integrity.
+Assessment of DNA samples includes quality, quantity, and integrity.
 We will introduce commonly used methods to perform quality control of DNA samples.

 *Note: Here we listed the methods that our team commonly used.
 Alternative tools might also avalible.*

 ### Spectrophotometer (UV-Vis)
 Absorbance measurements measure the absorbance of all molecules in the sample that absorb at the wavelength of interest.
 Nucleotides and proteins have highest absorbance at 260 nm and 280 nm, respectively.
 The ratio of absorbance at 260 nm and 280 nm is used to determine the purity of the DNA samples.
 The ratio of ~ 1.8 is considered as a pure for DNA samples.
-On the other hand, chemicals and organic compound (e.g., EDTA, carbohydrate, phenol) absorb at 230 nm.
+On the other hand, chemicals, and organic compound (e.g., EDTA, carbohydrate, phenol) absorb at 230 nm.
 The ratio of 2.0-2.22 is expected as a pure for DNA sample.

 <img src="{{site.baseSite}}/fig/NanoDrop_spectra.png" align="center" width="700">